adamtilson/wie-2021w/wie-2021-sse.md

 Play with the constants and see if you can find a more satisfying gameplay experience, or additional challenge.

-I hope you have enjoyed this lab!
+I hope you have enjoyed and learned something in this lab!